Table of Contents

 Given a sheaf mono $m : M \rightarrowtail F$, the corresponding characteristic sheaf morphism is then $\chi : F \to \Omega$ such that $$\chi_U : (u \in FU) \mapsto \bigcup_{u\vert_V \in m_V(MV)}V \in \Omega U.$$ Since the pullback of the corresponding topos diagram $$ \begin{array}{ccc} M & \rightarrowtail & F \\ {}^!\downarrow & & \downarrow{}^{\chi} \\ 1 & \xrightarrow{\text{true}} & \Omega \end{array} $$ is also constructed pointwise, we can check that at $U$, the set-theoretic pullback $$\{(u, *) \in FU \times\{*\}\mid \bigcup_{u\vert_V \in m_V(MV)}V = U\}$$ is (isomorphic to) $MU$ due to the aforementioned locality characteristic of sheaf monos.

-Now, we define logical operators.
+Now, we define the logical operators.
 Since any $1 \to F$ is mono, consider the mono $$\langle \text{true}, \text{true}\rangle : 1 \rightarrowtail \Omega \times \Omega.$$ The conjunction $\land : \Omega \times \Omega \to \Omega$ is defined by the characteristic sheaf morphism which we can easily check $$ \land_U : \Omega U\times \Omega U \ni (V_1, V_2) \mapsto V_1 \cap V_2 \in \Omega U. $$ Not so similarly, but the topos disjunction in sheaves becomes $$\lor_U : \Omega U\times \Omega U \ni (V_1, V_2) \mapsto V_1 \cup V_2 \in \Omega U$$ as one could easily guess.
 A difference from the classical connectivity is the negation: $$\neg_U : \Omega U \ni V \mapsto \bigcup\{W\in \Omega U\mid W\cap U = \emptyset\}\in \Omega U.$$ Namely, $\neg_U$ maps $V$ to its largest open set in $U$ in the complement of $V$.
-Therefore, $\neg\neg_UV = V$ won't hold in general.
+Therefore, $\neg\neg_UV = V$ will not hold in general.
 More interestingly, for $V\cup_U\neg_U V \neq \text{true}_U$ in general.

 Leaving verifying other requirements as an exercise, we put a remark here that a topos of sheaves has all small limits not restricted to finite ones.